By Sandy Moore

 Converting visitors into leads is the first step in creating a relationship between your company and a potential customer—and everything you need to know about what landing pages are and how they work is right here.

-What is a Landing Page
+What Is a Landing Page?

-It has a form that allows you to capture a visitors information in exchange for a desired offer
+It has a form that allows you to capture a visitor's information in exchange for a desired offer.

-If you remember anything from this, remember that a landing page is any page on your website with no navigation and form used to convert visitors into leads and every site should have them.
+If you remember anything from this article, remember that any page on your website with no navigation and a form used to convert visitors into leads is a landing page, and every site should have them.